On the poor man's NGDP targeting regime

 1.8 At this time, and assuming this promise is credible, the yield of these consols becomes the expected NGDP growth rate, immediately, with a huge shuffle of all intertemporal liabilities denominated in the local currency being set off to ensure this.

-1.10 This makes sure than the yield of the instruments becomes the expected as well as actual NGDP growth path.
-Every deviation from this rate translates into the market selling to or buying from the Authority, which inflows are sterilised for an iterative and entirely automatic process that brings NGDP back to target.
+1.10 Thus, the yield of the instruments becomes the expected as well as actual NGDP growth path.
+Every deviation from this rate translates into the market selling to or buying from the Authority, which trades are sterilised for an iterative and entirely automatic process that brings NGDP back to target.

 1.11 As long as foreign reserves comfortably cover the original issue of consols and then some, credibility will be fine.
 Any additional issue from then will mean inflows which will require sterilisation in the form of adding to our foreign reserves.